alemnew/wepr/README.md

 ---
 Parsing server that turns HTML files into a list of files that must be downloaded in order to render a webpage.

-sk-deploy
----
-Scripts and binaries for deployment of Webperf test on SamKnows infrastructure

-webperf-paco
----
-Scripts and binaries for deployment of Webperf test on Paco's testbed.

 How to build